 JapanCraft21 has been created to reverse the rapid decline of traditional Japanese crafts.
 In order to expediently leverage our resources, we are taking bold and audacious action by launching a series of Japan Traditional Craft Revitalization Contests, each designed to revive a traditional Japanese craft so that it flourishes in the 21st century.
 Each contest will select an exceptional individual with an outstanding idea, talent, track record and passion, and provide him/her with a broad and significant support package.

-Our first contest is taking place in the spring of 2021 and will provide the winner with both ¥5,000,000 ($50,000) of targeted funding toward achieving his/her vision as well as the active support of a mentor group of experts in fields such as business, design, product development, and marketing.
-We are greatly honored that the Asia Society (Japan Center), a highly respected international cultural institution, will join us as co-sponsors of the contest.
+Our first contest took place in the spring of 2021 and provided the winner with both ¥5,000,000 ($50,000) of targeted funding toward achieving their vision as well as the active support of a mentor group of experts in fields such as business, design, product development, and marketing.
+We are greatly honored that the Asia Society (Japan Center), a highly respected international cultural institution, is joining us as co-sponsors of these contests.

 During this critical time, JapanCraft21 first chose to focus on high-level wood joinery.
 Eighty years ago, there were 100,000 exquisite wooden machiya townhouses in Kyoto.
 Today, only 40,000 remain, with more disappearing every year.
 In 2019 we helped establish a small school to train working carpenters while providing them with scholarships.
 We recently graduated our first class of 6—the first generation of young carpenters in decades, who are capable of building a wooden house entirely without nails.
-This year, our graduates will help construct the first wooden machiya in Kyoto in 85 years built with joinery and no nails.
-This spring we will enroll 10 new students in a wood joinery course as well as 5 young plasterers in a Japanese bamboo mud wall construction course.
+This year, some of our graduates will help construct the first wooden machiya in Kyoto in 85 years built with joinery and no nails.
+Also this year we enrolled new students in a wood joinery course as well as 5 young plasterers in a Japanese bamboo mud wall construction course.